 If you are going out of town you might think it is smart to turn the heat off to save money.
 However, you always want to leave your thermostat simply turned down to a cooler temperature.
 The last thing you want to come home to is a flooded apartment because your pipes froze and burst.

 If you have recently moved in, you may assume the apartment was given new locks but did you ask?
 Even if the last tenant turned in both sets of keys, they could have made a copy.
 If you are not 100 percent sure the locks were changed, then request your superintendent to change them.
 There will be a charge, but the peace-of-mind is worth it.

 If you constantly update your status on Facebook, Twitter, or any other social networking site, you are only asking for trouble.
 You have no idea how many people can potentially see your posts.
 The world does not need to know that your home will be empty.

 Burglars are attracted to dark homes.
 Now, you may think you will just leave a light on the entire time you are gone, but this is not ideal.
-Not only does it waste energy, a thief targeting your home will notice if the light never goes off.
+Not only does it waste energy, but a thief targeting your home will also notice if the light never goes off.
 Add a timer to a lamp instead, so it looks as though someone is turning it off and on.